MichaelOwenDyer/Rust-Code-Raiding/README.md

 # Breakdown

 The script `team_generator.py` will generate striped .csv files for you, given a range of team sizes.
 If you would just like a single file, enter the same team size twice.
-Some pre-generated files for team sizes 2 - 20 can be found in the `output` directory, and in this
-[Google Sheets document](https://docs.google.com/spreadsheets/d/10VRfXBZ0gLTXefnJBM9CfOjDZZlOhkBDhS46A3SUcO0/edit?usp=sharing).
+Pre-generated files for team sizes 2 - 100 can be found in the `output` directory, and for team sizes 2 - 20 in this [Google Sheets document](https://docs.google.com/spreadsheets/d/10VRfXBZ0gLTXefnJBM9CfOjDZZlOhkBDhS46A3SUcO0/edit?usp=sharing).

 `probability_generator.py` generates the original code list with two additional columns for individual probability and